 English boot camp – get the certificate that governments, universities and corporate employers want to see

-Our Cambridge Options option allows students to enter CAE preparation classes on any given Monday within the 10 to 12 weeks intake (minimum enrolment 6 weeks.)
-This is a good option for people with time restraints or other commitments that would prevent them from undertaking a 10 or 12 week course of study.
+Our Cambridge Options option allows students to enter FCE preparation classes four times a year within the 10 to 12 weeks intake.
 This is also a good option for students who have not achieved their required test result in the past, and need a brief refresher course prior to re-sitting the examination.

 The minimum entry level for CAE Exam Preparation is successful completion of Cambridge FCE Exam Preparation or IELTS Band 6.0 or PTE Academic Score 50.